romain-valeo/EVSE-connections/README.md

 eth1 port is configured as dynamic (DHCP).\
 eth2 is an additional port not visible, which is used for the communication with the PLC module (Codico).
 No configuration of this port is required.

-# 2. How to connect the board to the internet:
+# 2. How to connect the board to the internet
 There are several possibilities how to connect the board to the internet.

 ## 2a.
 With a 4G dongle